xpress-embedo/STM32F4/FreeRTOS_ReadMe.md

 * After calling this function only the scheduler code is initialized and all the architecture specific interrupts will be activated.
 * This function also creates the `Idle Task` and the `Timer Daemon Task`.
 * This function calls `xPortStartScheduler()` to do the architecture specific initialization.
+  And this architecture specifics functions, perform the three major tasks which are as below.
+  * Configure the `SysTick` timer to issue the interrupts at the desired rate (as configured in the config item `configTICK_RATE_HZ` in FreeRTOSConfig.h file).
+  * Configures the priority for the PendSV and SysTick interrupts.
+  * Starts the first task by executing the SVC instruction.